Continuous Hochschild Cohomology and Formality: Abstract

 \section{Abstract}

 We define the appropriate homological setting to study deformation theory of complete locally convex (curved) dg-algebras based on Positselski's contraderived categories.
 We define the corresponding Hochschild complex controlling deformations and prove formality theorems for the Fréchet algebras of smooth functions on a manifold, the de Rham algebra and for the Dolbeault algebra of a complex manifold.
-In the latter case, the Hochschild cohomology is equivalent to Kontsevich's extended deformation complex, the Hochschild cohomology of the derived category in case $X$ is a smooth projective variety and to Gualtieri's deformation complex of $X$ viewed as generalized complex manifold.
+In the latter case, the continuous Hochschild DGLA is $L_\infty$-equivalent to Kontsevich's extended deformation complex, to Gualtieri's deformation complex of $X$ viewed as generalized complex manifold and the (discrete) Hochschild DGLA of the derived category in case $X$ is a smooth projective variety.
 We also compute the continuous Hochschild cohomology for various categories of matrix factorisations.
+Continuous Hochschild cohomology is compared with Hochschild cohomology of the second kind in the sense of Polishchuk-Positselski.